cconner91/SharkLineGolf/README.md

 ## Profile Section

-TeeUp will have elements of a social app.
+SLG will have elements of a social app.
 Users will be able to create their own profile and connect with other users.
 Since users will have their handicap and other data added, when they add another user and participate in a game, all of their data will be factored in.

 1. General Login Information
 2. Personal Profile Page